arkwave/therustbook/notes.md

     - used to produce a finite-size stack-allocated pointer that points to data on the heap.
     - benefit here is that heap allocated memory doesn't need to be moved around when passing ownership

+#### Traits implemented by smart pointers:
+1.`Deref`:
+    - this allows values "pointed to" by smart pointers to be referenced directly.
+Most in-built smart pointers (`Box`, `String`), etc implement this by default.
+    - Dereferencing is implemented by default on standard smart pointers and all "dumb" pointers; `Deref` only needs to be explicitly implemented if implementing anew storage class, or if we want to override the default behavior of `*` operator.
+    - Rust performs something called **deref coercion**, where it iteratively applies the deref operator to arguments until the value obtained matches the type desired by the function utilizing the value.
+For example, consider the following

+    ```
+    struct MyBox<T>(T);

+    impl<T> MyBox<T> {
+        fn new(x: T) -> MyBox<T> {
+            MyBox(x)
+        }
+    }

+    impl<T> Deref for MyBox<T> {
+        type Target = T;

+        fn deref(&self) -> &Self::Target {
+            &self.0
+        }
+    }

+    fn hello(x: &str) {
+        println!("Hello {x}!");
+    }

+    fn main() {
+        let m = MyBox::new(String::from("booyah"));
+        hello(&m) // prints out "Hello booyah!"

+    }
+    ```
+    The above example only compiles because of deref coercion; we have the following chain of deref calls: `&MyBox<String> -> &String -> &str`.
+The neat thing is that there is **no runtime penalty** for deref coercion, since the number of deref calls required is identified at compile time.
+2. `Drop`:
+    - this trait determines what happens when the variable implementing this trait goes out of scope.
+    - is contained in the prelude, no need to bring it into scope.
+    - `a.drop()` cannot usually be called explicitly, because variables are cleaned up by default at the end of the scope - this would result in a double-freeing error, where Rust tries to free the same value twice.
+    - to drop variables explicitly before the end of scope, use the `std::mem::drop` instead; this is also in the prelude, can be called via `drop(a)` rather than `a.drop()`.

+### 15.4 - 15.6: Reference Counting pointers, Interior Mutability, and Memory leaks

+### 16: Fearless Concurrency.